formidablejs/formidablejs.org/docs/craftsman.md

 </TabItem>
 </Tabs>

 Out of the box, Formidable exposes the Framework's helper function to the Shell environment.
-Lets add the `User` model:
+Lets add the `User` repository:

 <Tabs
     defaultValue={State.language}